-- All courses must be completed to the specifications given by the veterinarian. - Any unused medications must be returned to the owner or prescribing vet.
+- All courses must be completed to the specifications given by the veterinarian. - Any unused medications must be returned to the owner, nominated contact or prescribing vet. - A fridge must be available to store medicines which require being kept at certain low temperatures.